cezarvaz/swag-labs-ui-tests/README.md

 # swag-labs-ui-tests

-This repository contains the code for an automated testing suite using Cypress.
+This repository contains the code for an automated testing suite using Cypress for the application hosted in https://www.saucedemo.com/.
 This README will guide you through the project setup and how to use the provided NPM scripts.

 ## Prerequisites